 Buy Avios with a 50% Bonus

-From now until April 11, 2021 at 23:59 BST, you’ll earn 50% bonus Avios when purchasing points directly from the program.
+From now until July 4, 2021 at 23:59 BST, you’ll earn up to 50% bonus Avios when purchasing points directly from the program.

-The cost per point varies depending on how many points you buy.
+Regardless of the bonus, the cost per base Avios varies depending on how many you buy.
 The more you buy, the lower the average cost will be, although this difference is negligible over about 25,000 Avios.

 One interesting feature of buying Avios is that your price varies depending on the currency you pay (GBP, EUR, or USD), which is determined by the country your account is registered in.

 Canadian accounts will pay in USD at the prices listed above, which translate into a purchase cost of 2.3–2.5 (CAD) cents per Avios depending on how many points you buy.

 At our current valuation of 1.7 (CAD) cents per point, I’d be hesitant to buy Avios at these promotional rates unless I were very confident in my reasons for doing so and had an immediate redemption in mind.

 How many Avios can you buy?